cihaneray/python-port-scanner/README.md

 # Advanced TCP Port Scanner

-A fast, multithreaded TCP port scanner written in Python that allows you to scan for open ports on target hosts.
+A fast, multithreaded TCP port scanner written in Python that allows you to scan for open ports on target hosts, supporting individual hosts, IP addresses, and CIDR notation.

 ## Features

+- Scan individual hosts, IPs, or entire subnets using CIDR notation
-- Scan single ports or port ranges
+- Scan single ports, port ranges, or all ports
 - Multithreaded scanning for improved performance
 - Service identification for common ports
+- Banner grabbing to identify services running on open ports
-- Progress reporting during scanning
+- Progress reporting with estimated time remaining
 - Result saving to output files
 - Configurable timeout settings
 - Verbose and quiet modes for different output levels
+- Customizable port service definitions via external configuration

 ## Requirements